Our Staff

 -

-Erin Douglas is the climate reporter for the Texas Tribune.
+Erin Douglas is the climate reporter for The Texas Tribune.
 She was previously a business and economy reporter at the Houston Chronicle where she covered labor, energy and the environment.
 She studied journalism and economics at Colorado State University, and her first newsroom job was interning at The Denver Post, her hometown newspaper.
 Based in Austin, Erin is always planning her next road trip.
 Read Articles by Erin Douglas

 -